cdahlqvist/rankin/drivers/example/README.md

 # Driver: example
 This simple driver has been created as an example of how a driver can be designed, and should be possible to use as a template for more complex drivers.
+It implements a set of general cluster and index level operations, which can be useful when monitoring clusters during benchmarking.

 ## Operations
 This driver supports the following 3 Elasticsearch operations: